Customer acquisition cost (CAC) is the most important metric that determines the failure or success of any business. Calculating your CAC is easy:

 25. Use Social Login On Your Website

-26. Regularly Publish Contents That Go Viral
+26. Publish Content That Go Viral

 27. Use Referral Marketing

 Referral marketing is so powerful that it can make your business go viral within a short period of time.
 We regularly get advice from friends on which TV shows to watch or which restaurants to go.
 It’s because we trust them.
 This trust factor is what makes referral marketing a highly-effective customer acquisition strategy.
 Instead of doing all the work promoting your business, referral marketing makes your customers join you in marketing your product.
 Airbnb currently uses this marketing tactic.
 It’s because it works and helps them reduce their customer acquisition cost.

 28. Reduce Your Churn Rate